snakemake/snakemake/docs/tutorial/setup.rst

 answer with **yes**.
 Along with a minimal Python 3 environment, Miniconda contains the package manager Conda_.
-After opening a **new terminal**, you can use the new ``conda`` command to install software packages and create isolated environments to, e.g., use different versions of the same package.
+After closing your current terminal and opening a **new terminal**, you can use the new ``conda`` command to install software packages and create isolated environments to, for example, use different versions of the same package.
-We will later use Conda_ to create an isolated environment with all required software for this tutorial.
+We will later use Conda_ to create an isolated environment with all the required software for this tutorial.

 Step 2: Preparing a working directory
 :::::::::::::::::::::::::::::::::::::

-First, **create a new directory** ``snakemake-tutorial`` at a **reasonable place** and change into that directory in your terminal:
+First, **create a new directory** ``snakemake-tutorial`` at a **place you can easily remember** and change into that directory in your terminal:

 .. code:: console